-- Do you pan to try any other strategies or suggestions? - As you complete your Wellness Wheel, consider these additional uses for the activity: - If you are co-parenting or receiving help from another family member as you raise your child(ren), what does his or her Wellness Wheels look like? - Is there anything you can do within your family unit to increase areas that need attention? - Are there any additional resources that can help you increase your wellness in areas where you perceive it to be lacking?
+Did yo ou try any of these suggestions or strategies? v Vhat was the outcome?
+D Oo you pan to try any other strategies or suggestions?
+As you u complete your Wellness Wheel, consider these additional uses for ctivity: · · · · · · · · · · · · · · · · · · · you are co-parenting or receiving help from another family member as you aise your child(ren), what does his or her Wellness Wheels look like? s there anything you can do within your family unit to increase areas that eed attention? · · · · · · · · · · · · · · · · · · · are there any additional resources that can help you increase your wellness in reas where you perceive it to be lacking?
 Note to facilitator - if the family identifies a need, try to provide a resource in follow-up or during the Wrap-Up.

-Meeting 3 Discussion of Everyday Moments Shopping and Play Date
+3 Everyday Moment: Play Date

 Have you experienced any play date or play-related woes like the Sprout families did in these Everyday Moments?
 If yes, what are they?
 Did any of the suggestions provided throughout the family's Everyday Moments seem like they would work for you?
-Examples include the following:

-- o Allowing children to resolve the conflict with appropriate support and guidance; - o Providing praise that is specific, in the moment, and about the effort; - o Making physical activity a priority; or - o Having open and developmentally appropriate conversations about differences and respect.
+Examples include the following: o Allowing children to resolve the conflict with appropriate support and guidance; o Providing praise that is specific, in the moment, and about the effort; o Making physical activity a priority; or o Having open and developmentally appropriate conversations about differences and respect.
 Did you try any of these suggestions or strategies?
 What was the outcome?

-- Do you plan to try any other strategies or suggestions? - Can anyone tell me what the 5, 2, 1, and 0 mean according to the program or the 5210 website? - o Answer: 5 or more servings of fruits or vegetables a day, 2 or fewer hours of recreational screen time each day, 1 or more hours of physical activity per day, and 0 sweetened beverages.
+Do you plan to try any other strategies or suggestions?
+Can anyone tell me what the 5, 2, 1, and 0 mean according to the program or the 5210 website? o Answer : 5 or more servings of fruits or vegetables a day, 2 or fewer hours of recreational screen time each day, 1 or more hours of physical activity per day, and 0 sweetened beverages.